Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 ![Img Txt]({% link content-accelerator/images/aca-userguide-nav-bar.png %})

-### Header Links
+#### Header Links
 The header links are shortcuts to rapidly access important Content Accelerator features.

 ![Img Txt]({% link content-accelerator/images/aca-userguide-header-links.png %})

-#### Search
-The Search header is a link to the Content Accelerator Search feature.
+* The **Search header** is a link to the Content Accelerator Search feature.
 Follow the link to learn more about this section and its capabilities.

-#### Dashboard
-The Dashboard header is a link to the Content Accelerator Dashboard feature.
+* The **Dashboard header** is a link to the Content Accelerator Dashboard feature.
 Follow the link to learn more about this section and its capabilities.

-### Header Actions
+#### Header Actions
 The header actions are a fast and efficient way to execute popular actions that are used frequently.

 ![Img Txt]({% link content-accelerator/images/aca-userguide-header-actions.png %})

-#### Create Form
-Content Accelerator Forms are great resources for completing and submitting electronic forms.
+* **Create Form** - Content Accelerator Forms are great resources for completing and submitting electronic forms.
 To easily build a form the *Create Form* header action becomes crucial.
 The user can simply click on this header action and immediately begin filling out the specific form they choose from a dropdown list.
 A specific use case to create a form would be in the Policy and Procedure scenario where users Create a Change Form.

-#### Create Folder
-Folders are a helpful resource to provide additional organization of documents or files that are used within Content Accelerator for a particular business's use case.
+* **Create Folder** - Folders are a helpful resource to provide additional organization of documents or files that are used within Content Accelerator for a particular business's use case.
 To perform this task of creating a folder with ease, the user can select this header action.
 A specific use case to create a folder would be in the Claims scenario where users Create a Claim.

-#### Add Document(s)
-Adding a document or multiple documents is something a typical user could perform often.
+* **Add Document(s)** - Adding a document or multiple documents is something a typical user could perform often.
 An easy way to swiftly accomplish this task can be accessed in the navigation bar.
 Clicking on the header action will provide a modal to upload a document or multiple documents.
 To learn more about uploading a document, see Add Documents.

-### Notifications
+#### Notifications
 Notifications within the application are a fantastic way to send out reminders or messages to selected recipients for any relevant use case.
 The notification section is designated by the bell icon in the right corner of the navigation bar.
 The bell will glow if the user has a notification or notifications they have not completed.
 There is also the ability to